Blog

 Florida also recently changed its comparative negligence standard.
 As of March 2023, Florida moved from a pure comparative negligence system to a modified comparative negligence system.
 Under this new rule, if you are found to be more than 50 percent responsible for the accident, you cannot recover any compensation at all.
 This is a significant change that makes having an experienced attorney on your side even more critical, because insurance companies will work hard to argue that you share a majority of the fault to eliminate their liability entirely.

-Most Common Types of Personal Injury Accidents in Miami
+Common Accidents That Cause Injuries in Miami

 The most common personal injury accidents in Miami include car and truck collisions, motorcycle accidents, pedestrian knockdowns, bicycle accidents, construction injuries, slip and falls, and boating accidents on Biscayne Bay and the Miami River.